leonyuzhao/SudokuSolver/README.md

 Tired of solving sudoku?

-Want to be the first solver in soduku party?
+Want to be the first solver in sodoku party?

 Just simplely enter the problem, and click 'Solve'.
 That's it!!!